cocoon2wong/Project-Jocker/docs/Vertical/README.md

 Where `A_MODEL_PATH` and `B_MODEL_PATH` are the folders of the two sub-networks' weights.

 ## Pre-Trained Models

+***⚠️ Warning***: We have not yet uploaded the files of the SDD dataset and the weights of our model, but we will do so as soon as possible.

 We have provided our pre-trained model weights to help you quickly evaluate the `V^2-Net` performance.
 Click [here](drive.google.com) to download the zipped weights file.